Local queries

 Applicability

-Local queries are applicable to a variety of industries and businesses, including restaurants, retail stores, home services, healthcare, and more.
-Any business that relies on customers in a specific geographical location can benefit from incorporating local queries into their online presence.
+Local queries apply to various industries and businesses, including restaurants, retail stores, home services, healthcare, etc. Any business that relies on customers in a specific geographical location can benefit from incorporating local queries into its online presence.